atpjpta/fretboard_scale_images/README.md

 This is a python program that displays color coded musical scales on a fretboard for any fretted stringed instrument.
 Any scale consisting of any subset of [A, A#, B, C, C#, D, D#, E, F, F#, G, G#] can be input.
 The number of strings, number of frets, tuning, and color coding are configurable.

 I was inspired to write this program after watching [this video](https://www.youtube.com/watch?v=wts2Mw6Nb5s) and experimenting with the idea.
 I made one of these scales by hand on a piece of paper for E minor.
 I screwed up twice and had to completely restart, so it took about one very frustrating hour to make.
 However, that piece of paper has been so helpful over the past month I've had it.
 I've come up with some riffs I don't think I would have ever found without it.
 So, I decided to write this program.
 This program makes it extremely easy and fast to generate an Allan Holdsworth-like scale image for any scale for any fretted string instrument.
-I hope it helps you as much as its been helping me!
+I hope you enjoy it as much as me!

 ## Dependencies:

-pycairo 1.18.2
-numpy 1.17.4
+pycairo 1.18.2, numpy 1.17.4

 ## Arguments: